TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 The protocol is simple and offers exciting possibilities.
 Several use cases are so common that they have been packaged into individual function calls.
-Properties, bound methods, static methods, and class methods are all based on the descriptor protocol.
+Properties, bound methods, static methods, and kundi methods are all based on the descriptor protocol.